-Pupils who do not achieve these grades can make an appointment via the school office to arrange an interview with the Principal.
-If successful you will be expected to take 3 gualifications, and complete the CoPE Level 3 Award (Certificate of Personal Effectiveness).
-This qualification is worth 16 UCAS points.
+Pupils who do not achieve these grades can make an appointment via the school office to arrange an interview with the principal.
+If successful you will be expected to take 3 qualifications.

 Pupils can take a combination of AS Levels and BTECs or Applied courses to a maximum of four subjects.
 Pupils should get advice from teachers and the Head of Careers before making their choices.